ratan-lab/rdcleanr/README.md

         -q,--quality  : do not consider locations where the mean MQ is less than this threshold [30]
-        -a,--avgcov   : average coverage to expect in the BAM file [auto]
+        -a,--avgcov   : average coverage to expect in the BAM file [auto] -i,--avgins   : average insert length to expect in the BAM file [auto] -x,--stdins   : standard deviation of the insert length in the BAM file [auto]

    where the arguments are:
         reference.fa : the fasta file of reference sequence